le717/notepad/README.md

 # notepad.exe #
-> An HTML5 and JavaScript partial recreation of [Windows Notepad](https://en.wikipedia.org/wiki/Notepad_%28software%29) inspried by [this tweet](https://twitter.com/_le717/status/652872629355941888).
+> An HTML5 and JavaScript partial recreation of [Windows Notepad](https://en.wikipedia.org/wiki/Notepad_%28software%29) inspired by [this tweet](https://twitter.com/_le717/status/652872629355941888).

 ## Features ##
 * New file